Port

 Meals not included

-Visit the historic city of Londonderry, more commonly referred to locally by its original name of Derry, which means Oak Grove.
-It was founded by St Colmcille in 546.
+Visit the historic city of Londonderry, more commonly referred to locally as Derry and founded by St Colmcille in AD 546.

-Departing the pier in Greencastle, begin with a drive along the west bank of Lough Foyle, taking you to the 'second city' of Northern Ireland.
-You will cross the Foyle Bridge, a span bridge built in 1984, to the east bank, known as the Waterside.
-Stop for spectacular views of the city and surrounding region.
-Continuing across the Craigavon Bridge, an 18th-century double-decker bridge, you will enter the ancient walled city.
+A drive along the west bank of Lough Foyle introduces you to the "second city" of Northern Ireland.
+You will cross the Foyle Bridge and pause for a spectacular view of the city and the surrounding region.
+Crossing the 18th-century double-decker Craigavon Bridge, you will enter Derry's ancient walled city.

-Re-join your motorcoach and guide for the drive to Grianan of Aileach -- Donegal's most impressive and intriguing ancient monument at the entrance to the Inishowen Peninsula.
-This circular stone fort occupies the top of Greenan Mountain and was built around 1700 BC.
-At one time it was the residence of the Kings of Ulster -- the O'Neills.
-The most memorable feature of the fort, however, is its magnificent vantage point, which affords stunning views in every direction.
+Rejoin your motorcoach for the drive to Grianan of Aileach — Donegal's most impressive and intriguing ancient monument on the Inishowen Peninsula.
+This circular stone fort perches atop Greenan Mountain and was built around 1700 BC.
+At one time, it was the residence of the Kings of Ulster — the O'Neills.
+Its most memorable feature is its magnificent vantage point, which affords stunning views in every direction.
 Snap some photos of this impressive site before returning to Greencastle.

 Notes: